Denave, Team, Designation

 The question then arises – what all one should ensure to maintain the basic sanctity while getting on and riding high on the cloud wave.
 If you too are planning to move your business to cloud in near future, read on further before you proceed:

-· Cost Optimisation: Although cloud is assessed more from cost savings perspective, one should evaluate for the long run feasibility of the same for the organisation.
-Since it follows a utility based pricing model, one can ensure optimum utilisation of the infrastructure.
+Although cloud is assessed more from cost savings perspective, one should evaluate for the long run feasibility of the same for the organisation.
+Since it follows a utility-based pricing model, one can ensure optimum utilisation of the infrastructure.

-· Choosing the Right Partner: For moving your data to a third party, it is crucial to zero-down on the right partner by evaluating the options through a rigorous assessment process.
-This way, you’ll avoid any security related issues later.
+For moving your data to a third party, it is crucial to zero-down on the right partner by evaluating the options through a rigorous assessment process.
+This way, you’ll avoid any security-related issues later.

-· Compliance Needs: The partner must be compliant to industry specific regulations.
+The partner must be compliant with industry specific regulations.
 It needs to be ensured beforehand that your cloud service provider meets all such requirements as per your business necessities.